Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities: Introduction

+In this work, we revisit the theory of length generalization for these operations, ask how its predictions hold up for pretrained transformers, and diagnose which abilities are amplified by pretraining and which limitations persist.
 We study a family of retrieval and copying tasks\footnote{i.e., copying of the \emph{input}, not the \emph{training data}, similar to \citet{JelassiBKM24}} (Figure \ref{fig:task_variants}) inspired by \citet{liu2024exposing, zhou2023algorithms}.
 We organize retrieval into two umbrella categories of \emph{unique} and \emph{non-unique} induction, respectively, in which the query token appears exactly once or multiple times respectively.
 In each variant, the model must return a token located either \emph{before} or \emph{after} a designated occurrence of that query token.
 We make an analogous distinction in copying between copying unique tokens or repeated tokens, and between copying in the forward or the reverse direction.

-All retrieval and copying tasks we consider are in in principle expressible by transformers; however, theory predicts systematic differences in length generalizability -- that is, in transformers' ability to correctly perform on instances longer than those seen during training.

-Specifically, we show (Section~\ref{sec:all_theory}) that theory predicts that unique-token induction is easier than its non-unique counterpart \citep{huangformal, zhou2023algorithms}; that forward and reverse variants are equally hard; and that, within non-unique induction, retrieving is easier from the first occurrence of the query character than the last one.
-However, given the impressive capabilities of transformer-based LLMs, it is reasonable to posit that the massive scale of both such models and of pretraining might overcome these limitations.
-For instance, high prevalence of non-unique copying in natural language might lead transformers to learn specialized circuits or components for handling such situations.
+All retrieval and copying tasks we consider are expressible by transformers in principle; however, theory predicts systematic differences in length generalizability\footnote{ability to correctly solve tasks on instances longer than those seen during training}.
+Specifically, we show (Section~\ref{sec:all_theory}) that theory predicts transformers to have a \emph{uniqueness bias} (i.e., unique-token induction is easier than its non-unique counterpart) \citep{huangformal, zhou2023algorithms}; but for it to not have a \emph{directional bias} (i.e., that forward and reverse variants are equally hard).
+Theory also predicts that within non-unique induction, retrieving is easier from the first occurrence of the query character than from the last one.